P. J. Mustipher: Denver Broncos

 After not being selected in the 2023 NFL draft, Mustipher was signed by the Denver Broncos as an undrafted free agent.
 He was waived on August 29, 2023 and re-signed to the practice squad.

 New Orleans Saints

 On December 6, 2023, Mustipher was signed by the New Orleans Saints off the Broncos practice squad.

 Philadelphia Eagles

 On March 19, 2024, Mustipher signed with the Philadelphia Eagles.
 He was waived on August 27.

 Arizona Cardinals

 On August 29, 2024, Mustipher was signed to the Arizona Cardinals practice squad.
 He signed a reserve/future contract with the team on January 7, 2025.

+On April 7, 2026, Mustipher re-signed with the Cardinals.
+He was placed on injured reserve on August 1, and later released on August 11.

 Personal life

-His brother, Sam Mustipher, currently plays center for the Los Angeles Chargers.
+His brother, Sam Mustipher, is an NFL center.